Lei (garland): Historical context

-Leis were originally worn by ancient Polynesians and some Asian people as part of custom.
+Leis were originally worn by ancient Polynesians and some Asian people.
 They were often used by Native Hawaiians to signify their ranks and royalty.
 They are also worn as a form of honor to each other and their gods.
-The religion of the Native Hawaiians as well as the hula custom is tied into the leis that they wore.
+The religion of the Native Hawaiians as well as the hula custom is tied to leis.

 Native Hawaiians, who are Polynesian, brought the tradition of lei making and wearing with them to the Hawaiian islands when they arrived.
 On the first of every May, an event called Lei Day is celebrated to honor the act of lei making and the custom surrounding it.

 Customs

 There are many customs and protocols associated with the giving, receiving, wearing, storing, and disposing of lei.
 A story that originated during World War II tells of a hula dancer who dared to give a lei to a US soldier along with a kiss, leading it to become a tradition of lei distribution in modern times.
 To this day, leis remain a notable aspect of Hawaiian culture.
-Traditionalists give a lei by bowing slightly and raising it above the heart, allowing the recipient to take it, as raising the hands above another's head, or touching the face or head, is considered disrespectful.
+Traditionalists give a lei by bowing slightly and raising it above the heart to allow the recipient to take it, as raising the hands above another's head, or touching the face or head, is considered disrespectful.

 By tradition, only open lei are given to a pregnant or nursing woman.
 If due to allergies or other reasons a person cannot wear a lei which has just been given (for instance a musician who would tangle the lei in their guitar strap), the lei is displayed in a place of honor, such as the musician's music stand or microphone stand.
 Lei should never be thrown away casually, or tossed into the trash.

 Traditionally they should be returned to the place they were gathered, or if that is not possible, they should be returned to the earth by hanging in a tree, burying, or burning.
 A lei represents love, and to throw one away represents throwing away the love of the giver.
 Many types of lei can be left in a window to dry, allowing the natural fragrance to fill the room.
 This technique is often used in cars as well.